Lawyer Referral Service/

 The hearing panel consists of three lawyers, including at least two members of the Board of Discipline.
 The Disciplinary Administrator's Office presents evidence in support of the formal complaint.
 The accused lawyer is entitled to representation by counsel and may present witnesses and evidence in defense.
 The complainant may testify at this hearing.

 The hearing panel may find that no violation of the disciplinary rules occurred and dismiss the complaint.
-It may determine that a minor violation occurred as a result of a mistake rather than an intentional act and may impose informal admonition.
+It may determine that a minor violation occurred as a result of a mistake rather than an intentional act and may impose informal admonition (authoritative counsel or warning).
 In that case the lawyer is summoned before the Disciplinary Administrator, admonished about the violation and warned not to repeat the conduct.

 If the hearing panel finds that a violation occurred and more serious discipline is warranted, the panel submits to the Kansas Supreme Court a formal report setting forth its factual and legal finding and making recommendations for discipline of the lawyer.
 Recommended discipline could be public censure, probation with conditions, suspension of the lawyer's license for a specific time period, suspension for a indefinite period or disbarment.